Alex Cooper (podcaster): Barstool Sports (2017–2021)

-Spotify (since 2021)
+Spotify (2021–2024)

-In 2021, she signed a three-year exclusive deal with Spotify worth $60 million.
-Beatriz Serrano writes "without Sofia, Alexandra decided to go for a Call Her Daddy where the second voice was always provided by her guests."
-Her podcast has 4.4 million followers on Spotify.
+In 2021, Cooper signed a three-year exclusive deal with Spotify worth $60 million.
+Following her public split with Franklyn, Cooper transitioned the show to an interview format where the second voice was always provided by her guests.
+The podcast amassed over 4.4 million followers on Spotify.

-Since signing with the music streaming service, she "has steadily grown in stature," according to Vanity Fair, which reported that "her show [is] an increasingly common forum for celebrity interviews and the leading archetype in a large ecosystem of podcasts centered on relationships and advice."
+Since signing with the music streaming service, Cooper has "steadily grown in stature," according to Vanity Fair, which reported that her show became "an increasingly common forum for celebrity interviews and the leading archetype in a large ecosystem of podcasts centered on relationships and advice."

-In 2023, Spotify's CEO, Daniel Ek, noted Cooper's podcast is driving engagement of younger women with the service, helping to drive its recent surge in year-over-year monthly active users and revenue by 27% and 11% respectively.

-Spotify's data show that guest appearances on Cooper's podcast's led to dramatic spikes in musicians' streaming numbers.
+In 2023, Spotify's CEO, Daniel Ek, noted Cooper's podcast helped drive engagement of younger women with the service, contributing to a surge in year-over-year monthly active users and revenue by 27% and 11%, respectively.
+Spotify data showed that guest appearances on Cooper's podcast led to dramatic spikes in musicians' streaming numbers.
 Anitta's streams rose 155%, Madison Beer's climbed 130%, John Legend's 200%, and John Mayer's 350%.

-In September 2023, she started The Unwell Network, a podcast network to partner with Spotify's enterprise platform, Megaphone, for the hosting and distribution of popular podcasts, signing Alix Earle and Madeline Argy for "Hot Mess with Alix Earle" and "Pretty Lonesome with Madeline Argy".
-In February 2025, it was reported that Alix Earle departed from the Unwell Network.
+In September 2023, Cooper started The Unwell Network, a podcast network to partner with Spotify's enterprise platform, Megaphone, for the hosting and distribution of popular podcasts.
+She signed Alix Earle and Madeline Argy for Hot Mess with Alix Earle and Pretty Lonesome with Madeline Argy.
+In February 2025, it was reported that Alix Earle departed from the network.

-On September 21, 2023, Earle debuted her first episode, landing 1st on The Podcast Charts, with Cooper in 2nd.
-On, October 2, 2023, Argy debuted her first episode, reaching the top 5 on The Podcast Charts within the week.

-She was a commentator and host during NBC coverage of the 2024 Summer Olympics.
+Cooper was a commentator and host during NBC coverage of the 2024 Summer Olympics.

+SiriusXM and Unwell expansion (2024–present)

-In August 2024, Cooper signed a $125 million, three-year deal with Sirius XM which is set to replace Spotify as her distribution and advertising partner beginning in 2025.
+In August 2024, Cooper signed a $125 million, three-year deal with SiriusXM which replaced Spotify as her distribution and advertising partner beginning in 2025.

+In November 2024, Cooper announced the launch of Unwell Hydration, a beverage line produced in partnership with Nestlé and aimed at women's wellness.
+Introduced as an electrolyte-infused drink, it debuted exclusively at Target stores and online in the United States on January 1, 2025.
+Cooper stated that the drink was developed in response to a market she perceived as predominantly targeting men.

-In June 2025, Cooper was the 7th highest earning creator on Forbes Top-Earning Creators list, with estimated earnings of $32 million in 2024.
-This made her the highest earning female creator on the list.
+In June 2025, Cooper was the seventh highest-earning creator on the Forbes Top-Earning Creators list, with estimated earnings of $32 million in 2024, making her the highest-earning female creator on the list.

+In July 2025, Cooper performed "Take Me Out to the Ball Game" at a Chicago Cubs vs. St. Louis Cardinals game at Wrigley Field, a performance that was received unfavorably by the crowd.

+In October 2025, Cooper launched Unwell Creative Agency, an advertising and creative agency operating under her media company, Unwell.
+The agency positioned itself as a conduit for brands seeking to reach Gen Z audiences through podcasts, live events, and original productions.
+The agency secured its first reported client through a multiyear creative and media agreement with Google, involving the production of social media advertising and live event activations tied to Google’s Pixel and Android products.
+Unwell produced the reality series Let's Marry Harry, starring Harry Jowsey, for Netflix.